Inspiring and preparing young people to succeed in a global economy.

 Junior Achievement empowers youth to own their economic success as the leading provider of work readiness, entrepreneurship and financial literacy education for students in grades K-12 in Central Illinois.

 Founded in 1919, Junior Achievement is the world’s largest organization dedicated to giving young people the knowledge and skills they need to own their economic success, plan for their future, and make smart academic and economic choices.
-Our business is helping the community grow through youth, education and economic development.
-Junior Achievement of Central Illinois is a local organization, partnering with area businesses and organizations to recruit volunteers and donors just like you!
-All funds raised locally stay local to serve students right here in central Illinois.
+Our close partnership with schools and educational organizations allows us to impact approximately 18,000 students each year through educational experiences and volunteer mentors.

-JA’s unique delivery system provides the training, materials and support necessary to bolster the chances for student success.
-Business people and local community leaders visit classrooms just a few times or throughout the semester.
-They volunteer to share their workforce experience with students, all while teaching sound economic principles and reinforcing class curricula.
+Junior Achievement’s unique and innovative program delivery system provides the training, materials and support necessary to bolster the chances for student success.
+Volunteer mentors share their workforce experience with students, all while teaching sound economic principles and reinforcing class curricula.
 Nine out of 10 teachers believe experiential learning is effective in getting students interested in higher education and careers.

-Last year, we served over 17,937 students in grades K-12 with the help of over 600 volunteers.
-Junior Achievement of Central Illinois currently serves participating schools and organizations in the following counties: Ford, Fulton, Livingston, Logan, Mason, McLean, Menard, Peoria, Sangamon, Tazewell, and Woodford.
+Junior Achievement of Central Illinois currently serves participating schools and organizations in the following counties: Ford, Fulton, Knox, Livingston, Logan, Mason, McLean, Menard, Peoria, Sangamon, Tazewell and Woodford.

 How to Help